-This week we commemorate the death of Édith Piaf, the Parisian singer, songwriter and actress who is considered one of the most iconic talents and performers in French history.
+This week we commemorate the death of Édith Piaf, the Parisian singer, songwriter and actress considered one of the most iconic talents and performers in French history.

 And yet despite her widespread success and great influence, much of Piaf’s life remains shrouded in mystery.
 Her glorious legacy is tarnished by the reality of years of addiction that led to her tragic death at the age of 47.

-In this article, we explore 5 locations in Paris that represent part of Édith Piaf’s extraordinary story.
+In this article, we’ll explore 5 locations in Paris that represent part of Édith Piaf’s extraordinary story.

 The Hôpital Tenon/72 Rue de Belleville

 According to her birth certificate, Piaf was born Édith Gassion on December 19th, 1915, at the Hôpital Tenon, although she always claimed to have be born under a lamp-post on the pavement at 72 Rue de Belleville.
 A plaque still rests on the wall at this address to commemorate the legendary birth of this working-class star.
 Abandoned by her mother, a café singer, at birth, Piaf was raised by her father and his mother, who ran a brothel in Normandy.

 By the time she was a teenager, Piaf had begun performing as a street-artist alongside her father, who was an acrobat.
 It was around this time that she met Simone “Mômome” Berteaut, with whom she rented a modest room at the Grand Hôtel de Clermont.
 This charming little bar and guest house is still running today at 18 rue de Véron and remains a relatively hidden spot.
 But it was at Au Lapin Agile, the quintessential 2-room cabaret club at 22 rue des Saules, that Piaf made her name as a singer.